 Slacklining: Why is it so awesome?

-Editor's Note: To learn more about slacklining and try it yourself, come learn with Josh at the OutdoorFest Slackline Jam on June 12th.
+Editor's Note: To learn more about slacklining and try it yourself, come to the 2018 Campout to learn from former pro slackliner Josh Greenwood.

 Q: What the heck is this and why is it so awesome?

 “This” (points to flat webbing spanned between two trees) is a slackline!

 A sport originally brought to life in the 70’s by climbers in the Yosemite valley.

 Unlike a tightrope or wire, a slackline is very dynamic and moves as you walk across.

 Awesome?
 Awesome!
 On a slackline your imagination and determination are the limit.
 It can provide the meditative focus of yoga and then the explosive dynamic action of gymnastics or skateboarding from one moment to the next.
 Some popular schools of slackline are: highline, longline, yogaline, and tricklining (my favorite).

 Anyone who so much as touches a slackline develops an entirely new balance philosophy.
 Guaranteed.

 Like other sports slackline has competitions and rankings and continues to develop as both a sport and way of life.
 Just last summer Gibbon, a major slackline company, put on a world championship here, in Central Park!